Rabcor/scriptdump/README.md

 * timer-lite.sh: A countdown timer using sleep commands (There may be some drift over long time periods, but I reduced the sleep time in an attempt to trivialise it)
 * timer.sh: A countdown timer that synchronizes with the system clock to ensure there is no perceivable time drift.
 * touchpad_toggle_x11: Toggles the touchpad on & off (x11 only)
+* turbo_boost: A script that allows you to set intel turbo boost on or off (requires root, i suggest moving it to /usr/local/bin/)
 * vcompress.sh: Compress a video file using ffmpeg, many options which give different quality/size/speed.
 * wasdtoarrow-toggle: Rebinds WASD to be the same as the arrow keys, and binds 1-4 to ASDW (useful for certain video games that do not allow you to change keybinds).
 * webcamtoggle.sh: Toggles webcam on & off by disabling/enabling the kernel module for it.